polkadot-developers/polkadot-docs/infrastructure/staking-mechanics/rewards-payout.md

 ## Era Points

 The Polkadot ecosystem measures their reward cycles in a unit called an era.
 Kusama eras are approximately 6 hours long, and Polkadot eras are 24 hours.
-At the end of each era, validators are paid proportionally to the amount of [era points](TODO: path) they have collected.
+At the end of each era, validators are paid proportionally to the amount of [era points](https://wiki.polkadot.network/docs/maintain-guides-validator-payout#era-points){target=\_blank} they have collected.
 Era points are reward points earned for payable actions like:

-- Issuing validity statements for [parachain](TODO: path) blocks
+- Issuing validity statements for [parachain blocks](/polkadot-protocol/basics/blocks-transactions-fees/blocks/){target=\_blank}
 - Producing a non-uncle block in the relay chain
 - Producing a reference to a previously unreferenced uncle block
 - Producing a referenced uncle block